Aabis5004/nodepool/README.md

 The renter runs inside a container with capped memory, CPU, and processes, and no access to your real files.
 They get a full shell in the sandbox and nothing outside it.

-## Deploy your own contract

-Only needed if you want your own separate marketplace.

-    npm install
-    npx hardhat compile

-Deploy to whichever chain you want:

-    npx hardhat run scripts/deploy.js --network baseSepolia
-    npx hardhat run scripts/deploy.js --network arc

-The deployer wallet needs that chain's gas: ETH on Base Sepolia, testnet USDC on Arc (faucet https://faucet.circle.com).
-After deploying, put the new address into the chain config in frontend/index.html and agent/agent.js, and into deployments.json, so everything points at the same contract.
-A fresh deploy starts the marketplace empty.

 ## Networks and tools

 - Base Sepolia, chain ID 84532, gas token ETH